 Life.
 What’s the John Lennon quote, ‘life is what happens to you when you’re busy making other plans’.
 I’ve done a few different things musically, but the main focus for my life musically has always been Space Monkeys.
 We had a great adventure in the 90s, it came to an end, the band split up and everyone went different ways.
 After a period of time, we decided to get back together just to play some shows and gigs, and then decided to start writing again.

 Well, it’s great to see you all back together.
-Would you say anything has changed since the last album was released?
+Would you say anything has changed since you released the last album?

 The line-up has changed.
 However, the spirit and philosophy of the band is still the same and the influence and core of the band remains.
 What we are doing now is writing in a different style.
 The important thing that we are trying to do is to get the original spirit and soul of the band across.
 The great thing about being in the studio, and having the time in a great space like this, is be able to use your imagination and pull all the creative ideas together into a big melting pot.